SS Atlantic Conveyor: History

-Atlantic Conveyor was a 14,950 ton roll-on, roll-off container ship owned by Cunard.
+Atlantic Conveyor was a 14,950 GRT roll-on, roll-off container ship owned by Cunard.
 She was built along with six other container ships, each named with the prefix Atlantic, and each sailing under different national flags by different companies for the Atlantic Container Line consortium.

-Falklands war
+Falklands War

-Along with her sister ship, Atlantic Causeway, Atlantic Conveyor was requisitioned by the Ministry of Defence at the beginning of the Falklands War through the STUFT (ship taken up from trade) system.
-Because of the short time available, the decision that the ship was not "a high-value unit", and a controversy over whether arming auxiliaries was legal, Atlantic Conveyor was not fitted with either an active or a passive defence system.
+Along with her sister ship, Atlantic Causeway, Atlantic Conveyor was requisitioned by the Ministry of Defence at the beginning of the Falklands War in early April 1982, through the STUFT (ship taken up from trade) system.
+Because of the short time available, a decision that the ship was not "a high-value unit", and a controversy over whether arming civilian auxiliary vessels was legal, Atlantic Conveyor was not fitted with either an active or a passive defence system.

 The ships were used to carry supplies for the Royal Navy Task Force sent by the British government to retake the Falkland Islands from Argentine occupation.
-Sailing for Ascension Island on 25 April 1982, Atlantic Conveyor carried a cargo of six Wessex helicopters from 848 Naval Air Squadron and five RAF Chinook HC.1s from No. 18 Squadron RAF.
-At Ascension, she picked up eight Fleet Air Arm Sea Harriers (809 Squadron) and six RAF Harrier GR.3s.
+Sailing for Ascension Island on 25 April 1982, Atlantic Conveyor carried a cargo of one Westland Lynx helicopter of 815 Naval Air Squadron (NAS) and six Westland Wessex helicopters of 848 NAS of the Royal Navy’s Fleet Air Arm; and five Royal Air Force (RAF) Boeing Vertol Chinook HC.1s from No. 18 Squadron.
+Another Wessex, of 845 NAS, was also on board for operational use.
+At Ascension, eight Fleet Air Arm Sea Harriers (of 809 NAS) and six RAF Harrier GR.3s were landed on her deck.